Dr. Lisa Bryant

 In addition to academic teaching and research, she has experience in the field of public opinion survey research and data analysis in both the public and private sectors and has worked with several non-partisan organizations, such as Pew Charitable Trusts and the Democracy Fund, to better understand voter behavior and increase voter registration and turnout.
 (She also emphasizes the importance of voter registration in her classes and on campus and encourages everyone to register.)

-Dr. Bryant currently serves on the national research advisory board for the Electronic Registration Information Center.
+Dr. Bryant currently serves on the national research advisory board for the Electronic Registration Information Center and on the editorial boards for Political Analysis and the Journal of Election Administration Reserch and Practice.

 Dr. Bryant teaches a variety of courses, including: intro to American government, political behavior/public opinion, campaigns and elections, political psychology, state and local politics, public policy, and research methods.